 If you are thinking about adding a pet to your family, please consider one of these worthy animals below.
-For one reason or another, these cats and dogs have been overlooked at the adoption center and we are hoping to bring some attention their way.
+For one reason or another, these cats and dogs have been overlooked and we are hoping to bring some attention their way.
 All are deserving of a loving home.

 For more information on any of these animals, please contact firstname.lastname@example.org or call 631.537.0400 x203.